DolbyLaboratories/dlb_mp4demux/README.md

 # dlb_mp4demux

-The dlb_mp4demux is a library developed by Dolby under the BSD-3 license.
-The library can cooperate with frontend program to generate a tool to efficiently demultiplex ISO base media file format (aka mp4 container) into elementary streams (including AC3, EC3, AC4 and DoVi).
+The Dolby MP4 streaming demuxer (dlb_mp4demux) is a software implementation of a demuxer of fragmented or unfragmented ISO base media file format (mp4).
+It supports demuxing of Dolby Digital (AC-3), Dolby Digital Plus (E-AC-3), and Dolby AC-4 audio formats as well as Dolby Vision.
+It is designed for use on architectures with limited resources.

 ## Getting Started